eralpkor/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

+-- A hash procedure must be deterministic—meaning that for a given input value it must always generate the same hash value.
+In other words, it must be a function of the data to be hashed, in the mathematical sense of the term.

 1. Hashing functions
   - In simple terms, a hash function maps a big number or string to a small integer that can be used as the index in the hash table.